 Although designed as a unified landscape with castles in Lednice and Valtice connected by a tree-line avenue, for the area can be divided into three parts:

 The UNESCO World Heritage site covers includes many privately-owned structures within the designated boundaries.
 Some of these may be connected to the designation, others may not.
 Likewise, some are open to the public, but others are not.
-Historic sites within the protected area that and open to the public are marked in blue.
+Historic sites within the protected area that are usually open to the public are marked in blue.
 Privately owned ones are marked in grey.
+(Click to open map)

 While the UNESCO designation doesn’t include sites in the town of Breclav (Břeclav), the Liechtenstein House (actually a former Jewish school, not part of the Liechtenstein estate) is now home to a new exhibit on the Liechtenstein family, complete with a model of the Lednice-Valtice Cultural Landscape’s structures.
 I haven’t seen the exhibit, but it sounds like a good orientation to the area.

 Lednice, Czechia, is a charming village that seems largely given over to tourists.
 That’s not surprising, since it is pretty and sits at the foot of a spectacular chateau.
 We simply passed by on our way to the chateau, but next time we’ll spend more time there.

 Although often referred to as Lednice castle, the unfortified Zámek Lednice of today is more properly called a chateau or palace.